 Other Lightweight Campers Under 3000 Pounds

-Sometimes less is more, especially for small lightweight travel trailers.
+Sometimes less is more, especially for small, lightweight travel trailers.
 Less to tow, less to maintain, and less to clean means an easier adventure.
+In that vein, let’s highlight a few more of our favorite little camper trailers.

 - Length: 19’6”